Aruma supports the Modern Slavery Act 2018 (Cth) and is committed to a program of continuous improvement.

-It outlines our commitment to advancing human rights and the steps we are taking to prevent modern slavery in our operations and supply chains.
+It outlines our commitment to advancing human rights and sets out the steps we have taken during FY21 and the steps we will seek to take in FY22 to help us:

 Aruma’s Board and Senior Management is committed to achieving the highest standards of ethical behaviour in the conduct of Aruma’s business in Australia.
 We support and respect the protection of internationally proclaimed human rights for all people.

 In support of our commitments, Aruma has developed and finalised key documents including our Modern Slavery Policy, Aruma’s Supplier Principles and Procurement Policy.
 The Procurement Policy requires that due diligence is carried out with all potential new suppliers to assess that they have no slavery or enforced labour in their work forces or supply chains.

 We also developed our Supplier Principles that obligates suppliers to not under any circumstances engage in any form of slavery, servitude, human trafficking, forced marriage or deceptive recruiting for labour or services in accordance with Divisions 270 and 271 of the Commonwealth Criminal Code.

 Mitigation steps against the risk of modern slavery in our supply chain will include:

 a.
 Distributing our Supplier Principles to prospective and current suppliers

 b.
 Developing a framework for managing due diligence of suppliers for assessing modern slavery risks, and